Ti Lung

-Tommy Tam Fu-wing (譚富榮, born 19 August 1946), known professionally by his stage name Tik Lung (狄龍), is a Hong Kong actor, known for his numerous starring roles in a string of Shaw Brothers Studio's films, particularly The Blood Brothers, The Avenging Eagle, Clans of Intrigue, The Duel, The Sentimental Swordsman and its sequel, as well as the classic John Woo film A Better Tomorrow and its sequel.
+Tommy Tam Fu-wing (譚富榮, born 19 August 1946), known professionally by his stage name Ti Lung (狄龍), is a Hong Kong actor, martial artist known for his numerous starring roles in a string of Shaw Brothers Studio's films, particularly The Duel, The Blood Brothers, Clans of Intrigue, The Avenging Eagle, The Sentimental Swordsman and its sequel, as well as the classic John Woo film A Better Tomorrow and its sequel.

 Early life

 On 19 August 1946, Ti was born as Tam Fu Wing (譚富榮) in Xinhui District, Guangzhou, Guangdong, China into a family with 4 members including himself, his parents and a younger sister.
-When he was 4 years old, the whole family moved to Hong Kong.
+When he was 4 years old, his whole family moved to Hong Kong shortly after the end of the Chinese Civil War.
 He was educated at the Eton School in Hong Kong.
 However, after his father's death, he had to terminate his studies at the age of 11 in order to support his family.
 Initially, he worked as a delivery boy at a grocery store where he often delivered milk, newspapers and groceries.
 At 17, he trained as a tailor and studied Wing Chun with the master Jiu Wan in order to protect himself against street gangs.